jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/_index.md

-+++
+---
+heading: "Section 1"
+title: "Direct Sympathy as Gratitude and Resentment"
+linkTitle: Section 1
-title=  "Direct Sympathy as Gratitude and Resentment" heading=  "Section 1" description=  "Section 1 of Part 2 of the Simplified Theory of Moral Sentiments by Adam Smith" author=  "Adam Smith" image=  "/covers/tms.jpg"
+description: "Section 1 of Part 2 of The Theory of Moral Sentiments by Adam Smith Simplified"
-# image=  "/photos/handshake.jpg"
-+++
+image: /covers/tms.jpg
+date: 2022-04-30
+---